The Evolving Transatlantic Relationship: Implications for Mediterranean Security

 10/01/2026

-This strategic adjustment directly leads to an urgent demand for "burden shifting" in Europe and the Middle East.
-Although the National Security Strategy acknowledges that Europe remains strategically important to the United States, it clearly states that the Trump administration expects Europe and other allies to take primary responsibility for the defense of their respective regions.
-It sets an accelerated timeline requiring European allies to bear the majority of responsibility for conventional defense of the European continent by 2027.
-The U.S. Congress, through the Fiscal Year 2026 National Defense Authorization Act, has established legislative hurdles to limit hasty U.S. troop withdrawals from Europe, mandating strict assessment and consultation for any withdrawal actions.
-In the Middle East, the report argues that due to energy supply diversification, deepening regional partnerships, and pressure on Iran, core U.S. interests in the region have narrowed to protecting Gulf energy, safeguarding freedom of navigation, ensuring Israeli security, and combating terrorist organizations.
+This strategic adjustment directly leads to an urgent demand for transferring responsibilities in Europe and the Middle East.
+Although the National Security Strategy acknowledges Europe's continued strategic importance to the United States, it explicitly states that the Trump administration expects Europe and other allies to assume primary responsibility for defense in their respective regions.
+It sets an accelerated timeline requiring European allies to bear the majority of conventional defense responsibilities for the European continent by 2027.
+The U.S. Congress, through the Fiscal Year 2026 National Defense Authorization Act, has established legislative hurdles to limit a hasty withdrawal of U.S. forces from Europe, mandating rigorous assessment and consultation for any withdrawal actions.
+Regarding the Middle East, the report argues that due to energy supply diversification, deepening regional partnerships, and the containment of Iran, core U.S. interests in the region have narrowed to protecting Gulf energy supplies, safeguarding freedom of navigation, ensuring Israel's security, and combating terrorist organizations.
 This provides a rationale for reducing and adjusting the U.S. military presence in the Middle East.